 7. Why did you choose the specific materials you work with?

 Ceramics and metal allow us to review routes from the past into the present; two crafts that require a slow production time, which makes the observation and acquisition of small fragments indispensable for the creation of cartography.
 Experimentation with glazes, with natural beeswax and its subsequent casting process, and with the shapes and hybridization of both materials, are territories rich in processes which deserve to be observed and from which we obtain samples for our future study.
 This makes us feel like metal and clay archaeologists.

 8. What are the technical particularities of your creations?

-We prefer to think that our work is not defined by a concrete movement but is shaped by the sum of them, as a kind of palimpsest.
+We prefer to think that our work is not defined by a concrete movement, but is shaped by the sum of them, as a kind of palimpsest.

-Direction.
+Address.
 Calle Puerto Rico nº40 bajo izquierda, Valencia.